graydon/ivy-notes/markdown/judgment application.md

 Each of the above equations acts as a constraint on the assignment.
 That is, it must convert `X` to `Z`, `Y` to `n` and `f(X)` to `X + 1`.
 Notice that we had to explicitly type `X` on the right-hand side of the last equation, since its type couldn't be inferred (and in fact it's not the same as the type of `X` on the left-hand side, which is `d`).

 It's also possible to write constraints that do not allow for any assignment.
-In this case, IVy complains that the provided match is inconsistent.
+In this case, Ivy complains that the provided match is inconsistent.